 KS3 Subject Overview

 Lady Margaret School follows the National Key Stage 3 Curriculum; the core subjects offered are English, Mathematics, and Science.
-In addition, the foundation subjects offered are Religious Studies, Modern Foreign Languages (French and Spanish), History, Geography, Drama, Art and Design, PSHE (Personal, Social, Health and Economic Education), Design and Technology, Music and Physical Education.
+In addition, the foundation subjects offered are Religious Studies, Modern Foreign Languages (French and Spanish), History, Geography, Drama, Art and Design, PSHE (Personal, Social, Health and Economic Education), Computer Science, Design and Technology, Music and Physical Education.

 PSHE is delivered by the form tutor in a timetabled lesson.
 Citizenship is also addressed in other areas of the curriculum and as part of the school’s collective worship.